 Are you a plant lover?
 We love incorporating plants indoors but having a Using a similar method to the bookshelf you can also use your ladder to hold your plants.
 You can also remove the rungs and use metal open baskets or use wooden dowels and S-hooks to hang your plants.

 Need more storage in your kitchen?
 Want to keep your pots and pans in arms reach when you need them?
 This might be the perfect DIY for you.
-Remove the rungs to your ladder and replace with wood dowels.
-Use S-hooks to hang your pots and pans from your ladder.
+Remove the rungs to your wooden ladder and replace with wood dowels.
+Use S-hooks to hang your pots and pans from your wooden ladder.

 Use your old ladder to create an archway into your garden!
 The ladders also work well for supporting climbing plants and lights so you can see your way!